ajahne/blog/_drafts/2019-3-29-refactoring-by-martin-fowler-chapter-notes.md

   - [Chapter 4: Building Tests](#chapter-4-building-tests)

 ## What is refactoring?
 Refactoring is a particular approach to cleaning up code.
-The term can be used as either a noun or verb.
+The term can be used as either a noun or a verb.

 > Refactoring (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.